 We are addicted to thinking, we fundamentally believe it makes us who we are.
 And, just like any other addiction, it is hard to shake the habit.
 I hear it all the time, ‘I can’t to stop thinking’.

-With regular addictions, we the option of cold turkey.
-Get rid of it, kick it out of our lives for good and ‘grin and bare’ the consequences.
+With regular addictions, we have the option of cold turkey.
+Stop thinking, get rid of it, kick it out of our lives for good and ‘grin and bare’ the consequences.

 We often talk about our five main senses smelling, touching, hearing, tasting and seeing.
 In fact, we have many other like our thinking and feeling.

-Just like hearing sounds or seeing images you are receiving thoughts.
-Think about that for a moment.
+Just like hearing sounds or seeing images, you are receiving thoughts.
+If you want to stop thinking, think about that for a moment.
 It’s normally quite a hard thing to grasp.

 We are conditioned to think that our thoughts are who we are.
-If you are your thoughts, try stopping them!
+If you are your thoughts, try to stop thinking!

 We’re not the sounds we hear.
 We’re not the visions we see and we’re not the seat that we can feel when we are sat on it.